eskevv/first-light/README.md

 ---
 ### Installation
-**Source code will usually be a bit more up to date**

-Option 1: With Nuget Package Manager:
+**Option 1**: With Nuget Package Manager:
 ```
 dotnet add package firstlight
 ```
+**Option 2**: (Source code will usually be a bit more up to date)

-Option 2: Clone or download the repo into a dir of choice.
-Then add to your .csproj file in your own project:
+Clone or download the repo into a dir of choice and add to your .csproj file in your own project:
 ```xml
 <ItemGroup>
   <ProjectReference Include = "<path to FirstLight>\FirstLight.csproj" />
 </ItemGroup>
 ```
 ---
 ### Using FirstLight to Render all Tiles
 Initialize and configure your ```GameMap```: